jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 **Note** the static configuration files still use the "old" parameter names.
-This demonstrates you can configure Options that apply to both the Master & dependent devices, such as *PressureCurve* to stylus/eraser and the *Area* coordinates to stylus/eraser & touch.
+This demonstrates you can configure Options that apply to both the parent & dependent devices, such as *PressureCurve* to stylus/eraser and the *Area* coordinates to stylus/eraser & touch.
 The *Area* coordinates don't affect the pad of course.